AnyLog-co/documentation/examples/Broker Setup.md

 Additional information:
-* Subscribing to a third party message broker and configuring AnyLog as a message broker is detailed at the [Using a Message Broker](../message%20broker.md#using-a-message-broker).
+* Subscribing to a third party message broker and configuring AnyLog as a message broker is detailed in the [Using a Message Broker](../message%20broker.md#using-a-message-broker).
-* Adding data is detailed at [Adding Data to Nodes in the Network](../adding%20data.md#adding-data-to-nodes-in-the-network).
+* Adding data is detailed in [Adding Data to Nodes in the Network](../adding%20data.md#adding-data-to-nodes-in-the-network).
-* Configuring a node as a message broker is detailed at the [Message Broker](..//background%20processes.md#message-broker) section.
+* Configuring a node as a message broker is detailed in [Message Broker](..//background%20processes.md#message-broker).

 Note: Setting AnyLog as a Message Broker is referenced as Option B in [The Southbound Connectors Diagram](../adding%20data.md#the-southbound-connectors-diagram).